microsoft/BuildTourHack/stories/2/211_Centennial.md

 This rather complicated bit of XML completes several important tasks:

 * TargetUWP specifies where to copy the Win32 binaries.
-In this example, the binaries will be copied to the desktop folder in the Microsoft.Knowzy.UWP project folder.
+In this example, the binaries will be copied to the **desktop** folder in the **Microsoft.Knowzy.UWP** project folder.

 * The files will be copied preserving their directory structure by specifying %(RecursiveDir)%(Filename)%(Extension) in the Copy tag

-* Any .winmd files in the Microsoft.Knowzy.WPF output folder will not be copied to the output directory.
+* Any .winmd files in the **Microsoft.Knowzy.WPF** output folder will not be copied to the output directory.
 This is specified with the ExcludeFilters tag.

-* all of the DLL dependcies of the Microsoft.Knowzy.WPF exe (including the ones from the NuGet packages) will be copied to the output directory.
+* All of the DLL dependencies of the Microsoft.Knowzy.WPF EXE (including the ones from the NuGet packages) will be copied to the output directory.

-You can edit the XML of the Microsoft.Knowzy.WPF.csproj in Visual Studio by right-clicking on the project and selecting **Unload project**
+You can edit the XML of the Microsoft.Knowzy.WPF.csproj in Visual Studio by right-clicking the project and selecting **Unload project**.

 ![Unload project](images/211-unload-project.png)

-Right-click again on Microsoft.Knowzy.WPF.csproj and select **Edit MyDesktopApp.csproj**
+Right-click **Microsoft.Knowzy.WPF.csproj** and select **Edit MyDesktopApp.csproj**.

 ![Edit project](images/211-edit-project.png)

-Scroll to the end of the xml file and paste the above xml code to the end of the file **before the final project tag**.
+Scroll to the end of the XML file and paste the above XML code to the end of the file **before the final project tag**.
-Save your changes and then reload Microsoft.Knowzy.WPF
+Save your changes and then reload Microsoft.Knowzy.WPF.

 ![Reload project](images/211-reload-project.png)

-Rebuild the solution so the Microsoft.Knowzy.UWP project binaries will be copied to the Microsoft.Knowzy.UWP/desktop folder.
+Rebuild the solution so the Microsoft.Knowzy.UWP project binaries will be copied to the **Microsoft.Knowzy.UWP/desktop** folder.

-Now that the Win32 binaries are copied to the desktop folder in the Microsoft.Knowzy.UWP project after the build, we need to add the binaries to the UWP project so they will be packaged with the UWP app.
+Now that the Win32 binaries are copied to the **desktop** folder in the Microsoft.Knowzy.UWP project after the build, we need to add the binaries to the UWP project so they will be packaged with the UWP app.
 We can automate this process by editing the Microsoft.Knowzy.UWP.csproj project.
-Following the same procedure you just completed when editing the Microsoft.Knowzy.WPF.csproj file, you will unload, edit and reload the Microsoft.Knowzy.UWP.csproj project file.
+Following the same procedure you just completed when editing the Microsoft.Knowzy.WPF.csproj file, you will unload, edit, and reload the Microsoft.Knowzy.UWP.csproj project file.
 Add the following XML to the end of the Microsoft.Knowzy.UWP.csproj project file.

     <ItemGroup>
       <Content Include="desktop\**\*.*">